 Some Medicare deductibles are based on the calendar year, and one is based on a benefit period.
-Understanding the difference between a benefit period deductible and a calendar year deductible is important for you to better plan your healthcare budget.
+Understanding the difference between a benefit period deductible and a calendar year deductible is important for you to plan your healthcare budget better.

 Now that you got the basics, let’s dive deeper into the details of a calendar year vs. a benefit period.

 Yes, Medicare benefits follow the calendar year since benefits change at the start of each new year.

 Medicare deductibles and premiums reset annually on New Year’s Day.
 Since the coverage resets on the 1st day of the year, that’s when you can expect deductible and premium increases to go into effect.

 Beneficiaries are notified of these changes in October or November, near the middle of the Annual Enrollment Period for Medicare Advantage plans.

 Medicare premiums and deductibles change in cost during the new calendar year, but benefit periods are slightly different and encompassed into the calendar year.